kfaist/liquid-milk-balls-web/livekit-transcription/README.md

     → This script subscribes to audio tracks
     → Whisper transcribes speech
     → UDP packets to TouchDesigner
-        P6:Hello this is what the person said P5:person
+        P6:Hello this is a test
+        P5:test
 ```

 ## Custom Settings